 The passion for skateboarding across America came from three very different places during three very different times in my life.
 In 1976, I was 19 years old, living in Morro Bay, California where pretty much the only job for a teenager was working in restaurants, which I had my fill of!
 1976 was at the beginning of the urethane era of skateboarding, and I was looking for a way to make a name for myself.
 One night a group of us were hanging out and someone jokingly threw out the idea of skateboarding across America, within a few minutes the talk turned serious and we decided to give it a shot.
 I sent a letter to Roller Sports, a wheel manufacturer in Florida asking for sponsorship.
 A couple of weeks later they responded with a yes and a month later we were underway.
 We had no idea what we were getting ourselves into.
 Heck, we even took a .22 rifle with us, after all we would be skating across the wild west.
 This was during a time when a long distance phone call was still a big deal; we would call home every few days, with one set of parents relaying our progress to the others.
 We might as well have been on the moon.
 We made the crossing in 32 days.

 The second trek came about through the urging of some younger friends who had heard all the stories about the first crossing.
 We decided to do the trip as a fund raiser for Multiple Sclerosis.
 We had great sponsorship, including a van from Chrysler that we scored when one of the team members, Paul Dunn, wrote a letter to Lee Iacocca.
 The equipment was quite a bit better than the first time, allowing us to finish in 26 days.
-(Thrasher Magazine wrote an article on the 1984 trip, click the following links for shots from the magazine: part 1, part 2, part 3).

 The third time was very personal.
 In 1988 my son, Jack Marshall Smith, was born with the very rare Lowe Syndrome (about 350 known cases worldwide).
 When he was born we were told he wouldn’t live past two, he fooled them all and lived to be 14.
 He was an incredible boy and taught me so much about life.
 In May of 2003, he passed away from complications due to Lowe Syndrome.
 Being so rare, there is not much in the way of research funds for Lowe.
 I decided to skateboard across America with three friends to raise awareness and research funds.
 The internet allowed for us to get our message in front of a great number of people and companies who ended up supporting us.
 We were able to raise thousands of dollars for research, and to also let people know about Lowe.
 One of the best things that came out of this trip is that it inspired other people to make long distance rides, many of whom used their treks to benefit the Lowe Syndrome Association.
 We made the crossing in 21 days, due to great equipment and some training before the trek.